gmarcotte3/cryptoginko_react/README.md

 4. portfolio balance and value tracking.
 5. csv import of transaction data from some wallets like exodus and electrum

+This code is in the prototype stage.
+I am using it to improve blockchain programming, and web3 development

 ## Development notes